mnieber/dodo-commands/README.md

 Dodo Commands offers a structured way to keep separated work environments for your projects:

 - each project has its own associated command scripts, configuration files and python environment
-- you run these copmmands from a single entry point (so you don't have to remember script locations)
+- you run these commands from a single entry point (so you don't have to remember script locations)
 - command script can refer to project configuration values, so you can separate logic from configuration
+- auto-completion is provided for the command script names and their arguments (when using bash)

 This can be illustrated by the following use-case: